GabrielReira/ILP-UFBA/F - Matriz/readme.md

-# Exercícios sobre vetor multidimensional/matriz
+# Exercícios sobre vetor multidimensional (matriz)

 ## A - Detetizador do Futuro